Mariners vs. Yankees Player Props Betting Odds

 |0

-- Rodriguez has picked up at least one hit in seven straight games.
-During his last 10 outings he is hitting .375 with five doubles, two home runs, three walks and seven RBI.
+- Judge hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .368 with two doubles, three home runs, two walks and five RBI.

 |Opponent